Those who touch our lives, stay in our hearts forever.

 Obituary

 Richard Paul Felski was a man of great humor who always had a story to tell and time for conversation.
-Richard passed away peacefully in Colorado on May 9, 2026 surrounded by family he loved.
-He fought many health battles over recent years, and due to the complex nature of current diagnosis as well as his age, his fight sadly ended.
+Richard passed away peacefully in Colorado on May 9, 2026, at the age of 85, surrounded by family he loved.
+He fought many health battles over recent years, and due to the complex nature of current diagnosis, his fight sadly ended.

-He is survived by his three daughters, Denine (Kurt) McClaren, Darline (Dennis) Blea, and Diane (Jack) Bishop, along with his nine grandchildren Mitchell, Alex, Rich, Jacob, Hunter, Rachel, Payton, Shane, Blake, and one great-grandchild Genevieve.
-He was preceded in death by his parents, Edward James Felski and Sophie Elizabeth (Maiden name needed) Felski.
+Richard is survived by his three daughters, Denine (Kurt) McClaren, Darline (Dennis) Blea, and Diane (Jack) Bishop, along with his nine grandchildren Mitchell (Samantha), Alex, Rich, Jacob, Hunter, Rachel, Payton, Shane, Blake, and one great-grandchild Genevieve.
+He was preceded in death by his parents, Edward J. Felski and Sophie Elizabeth (Gosciminski) Felski.

 Gallery